annicetan/eCommerce/README.md

 In my project, I have created a few pages including:
   - Home
-    - Picture of steamboat to attract customers to eat the hotpot
+    - Welcome statements
+    - Ways to contact us
+    - Social Media

+  - About
     - Brand Story
     - Our Vision
-    - Contact US
-    - Social media

-  - About
-    - Website's content
-    - Link to HaiDiLao's original website

   - Haidilao Merchandise
     - Main point of this project